EstebanMendez01/BlogJuniorSem/content/about.md

 ---
-title: "My First Post"
+title: "About Me"
 date: 2023-02-01T15:00:01-05:00
-layout: "archives"
+layout: "about"
-url: "/content/posts/"
+url: "/content/about"
-summary: Ideas
+summary: About Me
 draft: false
 ShowBreadCrumbs: true
 ---